 2.The Lazy Daisy

 This embroidery design has the most fun name which perfectly described the feel created using this embroidery technique.
-The lazy daisy embroidery technique, as the name suggests, is very loosely done in a way that simple patterns can be created.
+The lazy daisy embroidery technique, as the name suggests, is very loosely done to create simple patterns.
 The embroidery designs created using this technique are not so closely packed but still give out a beautiful look.
 The designs created using this technique are pleasing to look at and can be made using different colours.
 The lazy daisy technique is mostly used on home décor fabrics like curtains, tablecloths etc., but in the recent times many Indian fabric designers are using these on fabrics.

 Image Source: Pinterest

-The bullion knot is an interesting embroidery technique that is a little complicated to execute at first but gives out a very fulfilling look.
-This technique is also called as the caterpillar stitch since it looks like the shape of a caterpillar when seen from above.
+The bullion knot is an interesting embroidery technique, slightly complicated to execute at first but gives out a fulfilling look.
+This technique is also called as the caterpillar stitch since it looks like the shape of a caterpillar when you take a look from above.
 This is one Western embroidery technique that is now being used on home décor fabrics and dresses.
 Most of the embroidery designs created using this style of knotting are used to make dense structures and give a 3D feel to the fabric.

-The major difference between Indian and Western embroidery patterns is that Indian designs are extremely intricate and are heavily inspired by the culture of India.
+The major difference between Indian and Western embroidery patterns is that Indian designs are extremely intricate and drive inspiration from the culture of India.
 Western embroidery designs are majorly used for creating simple motifs and cannot create a grand look like any other Indian embroidery pattern would.

 So, what are you waiting for?
 Sign up for a creative course with Hunar Online today.